 - From the drop-down preferences, select “Payroll Taxes and Liabilities”

 - user has to select the Edit Payment Dues option and click on it

 - Then a payroll setup window will appear on the screen and the user needs to click on the “review scheduled tax payment list”

-- To continue the process, click on the “Continue” button and this message “add or edit schedule payments for benefits and other payments” will receive on your open screen
+- To continue the process, click on the “Continue” button and this message “add or edit schedule payments for benefits and other payments” will be received on your open screen

 - Then the user gets access to view the complete information about the child support or all other wage garnishments

-- Then proceed forward and click on the EDIT option and then select the payment frequency
+- Then proceed forward click on the EDIT option and select the payment frequency

 - Click on FINISH and close the payroll window.

 Help For Child Support Deduction QuickBooks Payroll

 - Select Payroll Item List from the menu Lists.